210215-USF-NET/WestonDavidson-code/daily-notes/3-9-2021/SDLC.md

     - consider who you want on ur team :flushed_emoji:
 - a scrum master is different than a team lead - it's the person who leads the standups and updates data in project board etc.
     - checks in with team leads to make sure everyone is on the same page

+- a user story is a way of describing requirements that a user would need to have in a system in order to complete a task